Mikhail Tsvet: Chromatography

 Mikhail Tsvet invented chromatography in 1900 during his research on plant pigments.
 He used liquid-adsorption column chromatography with calcium carbonate as adsorbent and petrol ether/ethanol mixtures as eluent to separate chlorophylls and carotenoids.
 The method was described on 30 December 1901 at the XI Congress of Naturalists and Physicians (XI съезд естествоиспытателей и врачей) in St. Petersburg.
 The first printed description was in 1905, in the Proceedings of the Warsaw Society of Naturalists, biology section.
 He first used the term "chromatography" in print in 1906 in his two papers about chlorophyll in the German botanical journal, Berichte der Deutschen botanischen Gesellschaft.
-In 1907 he demonstrated his chromatograph for the German Botanical Society.
+In 1907, he demonstrated his chromatograph for the German Botanical Society.

 For several reasons, Tsvet's work was long ignored: the violent political upheaval in Russia at the beginning of the 20th century, the fact that Tsvet originally published only in Russian (making his results largely inaccessible to western scientists), and an article denying Tsvet's findings.
-Richard Willstätter and Arthur Stoll tried to repeat Tsvet's experiments, but because they used an overly aggressive adsorbent (destroying the chlorophyll), were not able to do so.
-They published their results and Tsvet's chromatography method fell into obscurity.
+Richard Willstätter and Arthur Stoll tried to repeat Tsvet's experiments, but because they used an overly aggressive adsorbent (destroying the chlorophyll), they were not able to do so.
+They published their results, and Tsvet's chromatography method fell into obscurity.
 It was revived 10 years after his death thanks to Austrian biochemist Richard Kuhn and his student, German scientist Edgar Lederer as well as the work of A. J. Martin and R. L. Synge.